thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

 ---

 Vector instructions commonly appear in surprising places.
-Let's generate a Ghidra decompiler plugin that recognizes one of the simplest vector sequences and replaces it with something more user-friendly.
+Let's generate a Ghidra decompiler plugin that recognizes some of the simplest vector sequences and replaces them with something more user-friendly.
 Initialization code often initializes stack variables with default values.
 If the compiler sees two adjacent 8 bit variables or fields initialized from adjacent sources, it can issue two pairs of 8 bit loads and stores.
 It can't generally issue a single 16 bit load and store, due to memory alignment restrictions.
 But it can issue three vector instructions to complete the initialization, saving one instruction slot.
 This example shows the development sequence for a plugin to transform that kind of vector sequence into a call to `builtin_memcpy`, something that should be a lot more accessible to most Ghidra users than RISC-V vector instruction encodings.
+Along the way we will add a new builtin function `builtin_memset`, as the patterns can be quite similar.

 ## Building a test